 Please note that our chapels will NOT be reopening for private prayer, and will remain closed.

-Because of issues connected with shielding, the chapels will NOT be opening for public worship on 4th July.
+Because of issues connected with shielding, the chapels will NOT be opening for public worship until further notice.

 The Parish Church of Our Lady Help of Christians and Saint Lawrence, Olney, will be open for private prayer.
 Please see the church website for days and times:–